Son of former Youngstown police chief pleads guilty to charges in I-680 shooting

 Weimer was shot in the thigh while she was driving on I-680 with her teenage friend in March 2018.

-At the time, Weimer saif before the shooting, a driver was following closely behind her.
+At the time, Weimer said before the shooting, a driver was following closely behind her.

 “He was like, riding my tail end, and I got over in the right lane to get away from him, and I sped up to get away, and I got back into the other lane, and he followed me and kept riding my butt.
 It happened for at least a mile or two and he was, like, flipping me off,” she said in an interview shortly after the shooting.

-Weimer was taken to the hospital, but the bullet missed her bones and major arteries.
+Weimer was taken to the hospital.
+The bullet missed her bones and major arteries.

 Hughes is the son of former Police Chief Jimmy Hughes.